 While the state of Michigan is a beautiful place, the harsh winters year after year were enough to send Justin Fisher on a journey to follow his passion for music and satisfy his need for sunshine.
 His path first took him to the Conservatory School for Recording Arts in the polar opposite state of Arizona.
 From there, he continued on to Los Angeles and began to work as a runner at Ocean Way Recording.
 Surrounded by world renowned talent in artists, musicians, producers, and engineers, Justin also played in different bands of his own over the years.
 While his role in the bands changed from bass player to lead vocals and guitar to writing, producing, and singing on his own project, he stayed rooted in the studio, working his way up to Office Manager.
 A rebranding to the original name United Recording also brought with it a larger role as Assistant Studio Manager.
 Justin currently lives in Los Angeles with his wife, daughter, and their cat and dog.
 He still plays music whenever he can, with his favorite audience by far being his baby daughter.

-Victor began working at Ocean Way Recording in 1989.
-In 1992 he started working for producer Bill Bottrell on Sheryl Crow's "Tuesday Night Music Club" after which he returned to Ocean Way to work on various records.
-The following year he was offered a job as assistant engineer for famed producer, Scott Litt.
-During his time with Scott he worked with such artists as REM, Nirvana, Liz Phair, Incubus, The Jayhawks and many more.
-In 2002 he became Operations Manager at Record One Studios in Sherman Oaks, a world-renowned studio which, for several years was home to Michael Jackson and Dr. Dre.
-Vic returned to Ocean Way in 2013, shortly after which the studio rebranded to United Recording.
+Victor began working at United Recording in 1989 under its former name, Ocean Way Recording.
+In 1992 he started working for producer Bill Bottrell on Sheryl Crow's "Tuesday Night Music Club" after which he returned to the studio to work on various records.
+The following year he was offered a job as assistant engineer for famed producer, Scott Litt. and worked with such artists as REM, Nirvana, Liz Phair, Incubus, The Jayhawks and many more.
+In 2002 he served as the Operations Manager at Record One Studios in Sherman Oaks, a world-renowned studio which, for several years was home to Michael Jackson and Dr. Dre.
+Vic returned to United Recording in 2013.

 Victor has also been a well-known DJ (DJ DIABLO) on the LA/Hollywood scene for the past 20 years.

 Wesley began his professional career at Conway Studios after Graduating Sound Master Recording School.
 Starting as runner, he soon advanced to become a highly requested assistant engineer.
 Nathaniel Kunkel, a client Wesley frequently worked with at Conway, recognized Wesley’s talents and gave him the opportunity to work with and learn from him on various projects with high profile clients.
-Wesley continued his career by becoming a staff engineer at Ocean Way Recording, now known as United Recording.
-Here Wesley, has been able to work with the industry’s top engineers, producers and artists.
+Wesley continued his career by becoming a staff engineer at United Recording in 2005.

 Scott Moore was born and raised In Colorado Springs, Colorado.
 He grew up playing piano, guitar, and saxophone.
 His appreciation for music led him to the recording industry.
 He's worked in the industry for 13 years and had the opportunity to work on a variety of projects such as Puddle of Mud, Faith Hill, Edward Sharpe and the Magnetic Zeros, Carly Rae Jepsen, Johnny Mathis, The Simpsons, Lost, The Muppets Movie, and Rise of the Planet of the Apes.